Second Edition: Expanded and Updated

 As a security engineer, you might also be the go-to resource for sales teams that require help filling in security forms.
 Spend some time retrieving and structuring all the previous requests to save time for future questionnaires.

-Understand product development processesFirst week
+Understand how product development happens in your companyFirst week

 Be humble and respectful - Kill the shame game!First week

-Build relationships with the stakeholdersFirst week
+Build relationships with key stakeholdersFirst week

 … enable and infuse a security culture

 Don’t make security a one-day annual training everyone has to go through and then forgets about.
 Permanent and contract employees need to be aware at all times of security threats, beginning with how they set and handle their passwords, use their emails, and secure their laptops and external drives.

 Hold security trainings for engineers and non-engineersFirst quarter